SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 >
 > 8.8.2 Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status

 This target is interpreted to cover research about
+* protecting labour rights
+* promoting safe and secure working environments for all workers

+The ILO definition of labour rights is "freedom of association and the effective recognition of the right to collective bargaining" (ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up).

 ```py
 TS=